Signature Projects

 -

 Wellington Park was the first to be filled with 3,000 daffodils.
 Because of it’s high visibility from both the Wellington Walking Trail and from New Circle Road, we decided to continue the plantings with Lexington’s Official Flower, the Purple Coneflower, and a riot of zinnias.
+The Kentucky state flower, the goldenrod, has been added to the drift.
 These last through the summer season into fall.

 -